SolarLabyrinth/solarlabyrinth.dev/src/content/articles/you-need-a-build-system.md

   run: wget https://github.com/godotengine/godot-builds/releases/download/4.4.1-stable/Godot_v4.4.1-stable_export_templates.tpz
 ```

-These are provided as a `.tpz` file, which is just another kind of compressed archive. `unzip` can also handle this just fine.
+These are provided as a `.tpz` file, which is just another kind of compressed archive. `unzip` can handle this just fine also.

 ```yml
 - name: Unzip Export Templates